backtracks/open-audio-analytics/README.md

 ## How does it work?

-The simple protocol defines a common data interchange format and behaviors to allow a variety of mobile and desktop applications to emit/publish audio analytics related events over the internet.
+The simple protocol defines a common data interchange format and behaviors to allow a variety of mobile and desktop applications to emit/publish podcast analytics related events over the internet.
+Applications/clients may send one or more events in one call which enables queuing and batching.
 The data sent in the protocol is not sensitive data (it is still recommended to send data over a `HTTPS` connection), yet is a sufficient amount of data for analytics services conforming/consuming to the protocol to provide analytics services based on that data.

 ## Example Data
 ```json